 Dining at Disney theme parks means spending a lot of valuable time, not to mention money.
 You have to wait for your food — whether at a counter-service or table-service spot — with lots of other people doing the same thing.
 And let’s face it, Disney prices are NOT inexpensive.

-4. Don’t Let Extra Magic Hours Rule your Day!
+4. Don’t Let Early Theme Park Entry Rule your Day!

-You always want to take advantage of a park’s Extra Magic Hours if you can.
-This perk will give you time in the park reserved only for hotel guests before or after regular opening hours.
+You always want to take advantage of a park’s Early Theme Park Entry if you can.
+This perk will give you time in the park reserved only for hotel guests before regular opening hours.
 This means that you’ll have shorter lines for a limited amount of time.
 The problem with this is that most other resort guests will be taking advantage of the same opportunities, creating an influx of people in that particular park for the day.

 5. Don’t Try to Do Too Much!